theerebuss/dotfiles/README.md

 # Dotfiles

-> This is my dotfiles, there are many like it but this one is mine, my dotfile
->
 > This is my dotfiles.
 There are many like it, but this one is mine.
 >
 > My dotfiles is my best friend.
 It is my life.
 I must master it as I must master my life.